koenvo/pyodide-http/README.md

 This package applies patches to common http libraries.
 How the patch works depends on the package.

 All requests are replaced with calls using `XMLHttpRequest`.

-### requests

-When you call `requests.get` under the hood `requests.request` is called.
-This method initializes a `Session` as a context manager and calls its `request` method.
-The pyodide-http package replaces the `Session` constructor.
-This makes it possible to replace the `Session.request` method with a patched on.